ArtemBlue/Random-Tools/WAT/README.md

 - Easy-to-use graphical user interface.
 - Option to copy log details to the clipboard.

+### Developed for AX200/AX210 Wi-Fi cards.
+May not work for cards that do not have the required properties.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.